hazelcast/hazelcast-reference-manual/src/JCache-Eviction.md

 Most importantly, typical production systems have two common types of caches:

 - **Reference Caches**: Caches for reference data are normally small and are used to speed up the de-referencing as a lookup table.
-Those caches are commonly tend to be small and contain a previously known, fixed number of elements (e.g., states of the USA or abbreviations of elements).
+Those caches are commonly tend to be small and contain a previously known, fixed number of elements, e.g., states of the USA or abbreviations of elements.
 - **Active DataSet Caches**:  The other type of caches normally caches an active data set.
 These caches run to their maximum size and evict the oldest or not frequently used entries to keep in memory bounds.
 They sit in front of a database or HTML generators to cache the latest requested data.